Project-EPIC/hcc-colorado/README.md

+_Master branch (Jekyll) is deprecated.
+Please see the gh-pages branch._

+---

 CU Human Centered Computing Website
 =====================================
 _Built on Jekyll Bootstrap, this site finds a balance between a static and dynamic website._